Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Summarize at a high level.
 Leave detailed descriptions, speculations, and criticisms of particular studies for the discussion.

 ### 5.7 Discussion

++ Features of Discussion
+  + Gives you the most freedom;
+  + Gives you the most chance to put good writing on display;
+  + Is the most challenging to write.

 ### 5.8 Abstract